wdznak/SEService/README.md

 # SEService

 *SEServise* is a library that allows user to connect to web socket streams of different cryptocurrency exchanges.
 Connections can be specified in the file "connections.json".
+File can be updated while program is running.
+Call to the "availableConnections()" will return updated list.

 Every exchange has its own thread.
-You can subscribe to multiple channels within one thread.
+You can subscribe to multiple channels within one exchange(thread).
 When web socket receives a message it will pass it to the user by the provided callback function.
 If a connection is interrupted *SEService* will try to reconnect 4 times and on failure error callback function will be called with appropriate error code.

 ###### Code example
 ```C++